-Ikki Kajiwara (梶原 一騎), born Asaki Takamori (高森 朝樹, September 4, 1936 — January 21, 1987) and also known as Asao Takamori (高森 朝雄) was a manga writer, novelist and film producer mostly known for being the Trope Codifier of the Hot-Blooded sports manga and the Fighting Series genres, two genres which, notoriously, "The Father of Manga" Osamu Tezuka stayed away fromnote .
-His family includes his youngest brother, karateka and fellow mangaka Hisao Maki, and his second ex-wife, Taiwanese celebrity Pai Bing-Bing, whom he had his sixth child with, Pai Hsiao-Yen, who was the center of a sadly controversial incident.
+Ikki Kajiwara (梶原 一騎), born Asaki Takamori (高森 朝樹, September 4, 1936 — January 21, 1987) and also known as Asao Takamori (高森 朝雄) was a manga writer, novelist and film producer mostly known for being the Trope Codifier of the Hot-Blooded sports ''manga'' and the Fighting Series genres, two genres which, notoriously, "The Father of Manga" Osamu Tezuka stayed away fromnote .
+His family includes his youngest brother, karateka and fellow mangaka Hisao Maki, and his second ex-wife, Taiwanese celebrity Pai Bing-Bing, whom he fathered his sixth child with, Pai Hsiao-Yen, who was the center of a tragic incident.
 (Reader discretion is advised.)

 His career started in 1953 when he was 17 years old, when he submitted a boxing novel, Shōri no kage ni, to a shonen magazine.
-He would continue to publish novels and stories until the late '60s - however, his popularity would explode after writing sports manga in the sixties, most notoriously the enormously successful baseball manga Kyojin no Hoshi — it started his most successful era, where he managed to write at the same time many classics for different publishers such as Ashita no Joe, Tiger Mask, Yūyake Banchō, Judo Icchokusen, Giant Typhoon, Kick no Oni, Niji o Yobu Ken or Akaichi no Eleven...
+He would continue publishing novels and stories until the late sixties - however, his popularity would explode after writing sports manga in The '60s, most notoriously the enormously successful baseball manga Kyojin no Hoshi — it started his most successful era, where he managed to write simultaneously many classics for different publishers, like Tomorrow's Joe, Tiger Mask, Yūyake Banchō, Judo Icchokusen, Giant Typhoon, Kick no Oni, Niji o Yobu Ken or Akaichi no Eleven...
 And that's not even half of them.

 The '70s would be the decade where karate-themed works would dominate his input, most notoriously the incredibly successful manga Karate Baka Ichidai, written with the consent of Kyokushin Karate founder Masutatsu Oyama, the series' protagonist and a personal friend of Kajiwara.
-However, disputes between Oyama and Kajiwara about issues like the manga's new protagonists or film adaptation income would seriously damage their relationship for life.
-It's also on this decade when Kajiwara would eventually use his fame and contacts with wrestlers and martial artists to work as a match fixer, like in New Japan Pro-Wrestling's famous "style vs style" matches note .
-These would culminate on 1980's Antonio Inoki vs. Willie Williams match, considered in Japan by some to be the most important professional wrestling match of all time and a one of their antecessors to Mixed Martial Arts.
+However, disputes between Oyama and Kajiwara about issues like the manga's new protagonists or film adaptation income would gravely strain their relationship for life.
+It's also on this decade when Kajiwara would ultimately capitalize on his fame and contacts with wrestlers and martial artists to work as a match promoter, like in New Japan Pro-Wrestling's famous "style vs style" matches note .
+These would culminate on 1980's Antonio Inoki vs. Willie Williams match, which Kajiwara heavily pushed in his manga Shikakui Jungle as the climatic real-life showdown between his two specialities, Professional Wrestling against Karate — nowadays, despite its surrounding controversynote , it's considered in Japan to be one of the most important professional wrestling matches of all time and one of their predecessors to Mixed Martial Arts.

-However, by the late '70s-'80s, he was seen as an outdated authornote and his prolific output slowed down, until he was imprisoned on 1983 after a violent event that brought to light violent incidents of his past and made him an Unperson to Japanese media.
-Finally, on 1987, and with a much more relaxed output partly caused by his failing health, he died of pancreatitis while making his final works.
+However, by the late '70s-'80s, he was seen as an outdated authornote and his prolific output slowed down, until he was imprisoned in 1983 after a violent event that brought to light violent incidents of his past and made him an Unperson to Japanese medianote .
+Finally, in 1987, and with a much more relaxed output partly caused by his failing health, he died of pancreatitis while writing what would become his final works.
 His work wouldn't be critically reevaluated until the mid-'90s.

 Works with their own pages: